rdmorganiser/rdmo-docs/docs/plugins/index.md

 The re3data optionset will query [re3data.org](https://www.re3data.org/) for repositories that match the research field of the project (as given by the `project/research_field/title` Attribute).

-## Service providers
+## Issue providers

+Note: Issue providers were previously referred to as service providers.

-Service providers enable users to add integrations to projects.
+Issue providers enable users to add integrations to projects.
 Using these integrations, project tasks (internally called issues) can be send to external services.
 This can be done using a simple webhook or, more sophisticated, using the OAuth workflow.
-As reference implementation, RDMO comes with a GitHub provider, which can be used to push tasks to GitHub issues.
+As reference implementation, RDMO comes with GitHub and GitLab providers, which can be used to push tasks to GitHub or GitLab issues.

 The function `send_issue(self, request, issue, integration, subject, message, attachments)` needs to be implemented by the provider.
 It takes the request object, the issue to be send, the integration (which can have project specific options for the provider), and the subject, message, attachments to be send.
 In the case of the GitHub provider, this function performs a POST request using the GitHub API in order to create a new issue.
 The function needs to return a `HttpResponse` in the successful case, this will be a redirect.
 When using the OAuth workflow, a required authorization will result in a redirect to the external service, followed by a redirect to a callback within RDMO, and a subsequent second try to perform the POST request.
 This should happen transparent to the user.